SinghMahika/credit_card_fraud_detection/README.md

 # Credit Card Fraud Detection System

-An end-to-end Machine Learning application for detecting fraudulent credit card transactions, deployed on AWS using Docker, Terraform, EC2, and Amazon ECR.
+An end-to-end Machine Learning application for detecting fraudulent credit card transactions, deployed on AWS using Docker, Terraform, EC2, Amazon ECR, and GitHub Actions CI/CD.

 ---

 ## Overview

-This project explores the complete deployment lifecycle of an ML application — from model training and containerization to infrastructure provisioning and cloud deployment.
+This project explores the complete deployment lifecycle of an ML application — from model training and containerization to infrastructure provisioning, cloud deployment, and automated CI/CD.

 The application uses a fraud detection model trained on a real-world transactional dataset containing highly imbalanced fraud patterns and anonymized behavioral features.